Novel writing software for long books, sagas, or sprawling worlds

 characters.

-Discover a character's voice before writing them.
-Test how they'd react to a plot event that hasn't happened yet.
-A writer who knows their characters writes them better.
+Find a character's voice before you write them.
+Test how they'd react to a scene that hasn't happened yet.
+A writer who knows their character writes them better.

 Age 19 Origin Edison Station Faction Polaris colonist Build Wiry, restless Status Pre-enlistment